Charles Web Gilbert

 Charles Marsh Webb (Nash) Gilbert (18 March 1867 – 3 October 1925), known professionally as C. Web Gilbert, was a self-taught Australian sculptor renowned both within Australia and abroad.

-Gilbert was born at Cockatoo in Victoria, between Talbot and Maryborough.
-His father died when he was two months old, and his mother was left with three young children.
+Gilbert was born at Cockatoo, a mining and farming hamlet north-east of Talbot, Victoria.
+His father, a miner named William Gilbert, died when he was two months old, and his mother was left with three young children.
 Gilbert received a state school education but began to earn his living before he was 10 years old.
 Coming to Melbourne, he obtained a position at Parer's Crystal Café & Hotel where he eventually became a pastry chef.
 It has been stated that the modelling of ornaments for wedding cakes first turned his thoughts in the direction of sculpture.
 He entered the national gallery drawing school in 1888 and attended for two and a half years, but never went on to the painting school.
 In the late 1890s he began to exhibit at the Yarra Sculptors' Society and the Victorian Artists' Society.
 Until 1905 his work was all in marble and when he began experimenting in casting in bronze he met with many difficulties and could find no one in Melbourne to help him.
 He persevered, became an excellent caster, and among others did portrait heads in bronze of John Mather, A. McClintock, John Shirlow, Hugh McCrae and Bernard O'Dowd.
 The last was acquired for the National Gallery of Victoria in 1913 under the Felton bequest.